 In fact, the perception of ninjas in pop culture is due to various myths and legends, in which they were assigned all kinds of inhuman abilities.
 Those include walking on water, invisibility and control over natural elements.

 The true ninja was actually a covert agent or a mercenary in feudal Japan.
 And the job description of a ninja included espionage, surprise attacks and deception.
-You can learn a lot about them in the Ninja Museum of Igaryu – the most famous museum dedicated to Ninja history in Japan.
+You can learn a lot about them in the Ninja Museum of Igaryu – the most famous Japanese museum dedicated to Ninja history.

 Cherry blossoms are an integral part of Japan landscape.
 The country is full of these beautiful trees, and they are actually considered the (unofficial) national flower of Japan.